On-lattice Vicsek model in confined geometries: Reflective boundaries

-Simulations of the VM in the pipe for different noise levels show a similar ordering behaviour as for a system with full PBCs.
-At low noise, swarms are forming and move coherently in one direction and at high noise the particles move uncorrelated (Fig\ref{fig:snapshot_pipe}).
-The main difference is that the velocity correlations occur only parallel to the boundaries.
-Hence, in comparison to the VM with full PBCs, the ordered states in the pipe geometry become simpler, because long-lived velocity correlations can only occur parallel to the walls.
-The absence of other possible stable states like e.g. a bouncing between the boundaries, can be explained by the following observation on the effect of the Vicsek alignment (eq. \ref{eq:direction}) on swarm behaviour at the boundary:
+The channel geometry has periodic boundaries in the x-direction and reflective boundaries in the y-direction.
+Simulations of the VM in the channel for different noise levels show a similar ordering behaviour as for a system with full PBCs.
+At low noise, swarms are forming and move coherently in one direction and at high noise the particles move uncorrelated (Fig \ref{fig:snapshot_channel}).
+The main difference is that stable swarms occur only parallel to the boundaries.
+Hence, in comparison to the VM with full PBCs, the ordered states in the channel geometry become simpler, because long-lived correlations of orientation can only occur parallel to the walls.
+The absence of other possible stable states like e.g. a bouncing between the boundaries, can be explained by the following observation on the effect of the Vicsek alignment (eq.~\ref{eq:direction}) on swarm behaviour at the boundary:

 When a swarm collides with a reflective boundary, the first incoming particles get reflected, and start to move away from the boundary.
 In the next time step, the reflected particles align themselves with all particles inside their interaction area (circle with radius $R$).
 Most of these particles are still moving towards the boundary.
 Therefore, the movement direction of the outgoing particles is changed quite drastically due to the alignment.
 The reflected particles move again towards the boundary, but now with a smaller incidence angle.
 In the same manner, the incoming particles decrease their incidence angle through alignment with the outgoing particles.
 After some iterations of this process, the whole swarm is moving parallel to the boundary.